-The Deputy Presiding Officer (Christine Grahame): The final item of business today is a members’ business debate on motion S5M-00007 in the name of Michael Russell, on commemorating the 21st anniversary of the Srebrenica genocide.
-The debate will be concluded without any questions being put.
+The Presiding Officer (Ken Macintosh): The next item of business is a debate on motion S5M-01669, in the name of Fergus Ewing, on securing the interests of Scotland’s rural economy following the European Union referendum.

 ... ... ...

 Thank you, Presiding Officer, for your confidence in the value of my contribution.

 The Tories might be well advised not to try to fight previous battles.
 Mr Chapman referred to independence four times in the first two minutes of his speech and seven times in all.
 We have had an additional reference from Dean Lockhart.
 In last week’s debate on the economy, the Tories made 15 references to independence.
 I will focus on the subject of today’s debate, because that is what matters to people in rural Scotland.

 The Scottish Fishermen’s Federation is absolutely correct when it talks about the opportunities that derive from Brexit.
 Throughout my political life, I have campaigned against the common fisheries policy—there is no change from this member of Parliament.
 However, we must be careful to ensure that Westminster is not allowed to sell out the interests of our fish-catching sector again, as it did when it took us into the common fisheries policy.
 A Tory Government did that and we cannot allow a Tory Government to do such a thing again.

 I also agree with NFU Scotland, which seeks

 “common ground on the major ‘red lines’ of future trade agreements, agricultural support and labour”

 in its industry.
 I hope that we can make progress in the debate and agree that it is important that our agricultural industries continue to have access to labour.
 Even Scottish strawberries might be under threat if we cannot get people to come and pick them.